-1. Beginning February 7, 2010, the six (6) most senior patrol officers having ten (10) years in rank or more, on any shift starting between 12:00pm and 5:59pm; and the six (6) most senior patrol officers having ten (10) years in rank or more, on any shift starting between 6:00pm and 1:00am shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid \$50.00 per pay period for working those shifts.
-Each year hereafter, the amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents.
-Beginning the last pay period of 2011, 2012, 2013, 2014, and 2015, that amount shall be \$51.50, \$52.55, \$54.10, \$55.75, and \$57.40.

-- 2. Beginning February 7, 2010, the five (5) most senior Detectives having at least ten (10) years in rank shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid fifty dollars (\$50.00) per pay period if they have primary duty assignments starting between 12:00pm and 1:00am.
-Each year hereafter, the amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents.
-Beginning the last pay period of 2011, 2012, 2013, 2014, and 2015, that amount shall be \$51.50, \$52.55, \$54.10, \$55.75, and \$57.40. - 3.
-Beginning February 7, 2010, the three (3) most senior Sergeants having at least ten (10) years of experience in rank shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid \$50.00 per pay period if they are assigned to a shift starting between 12:00pm and 1:00am.
-Each year hereafter, the amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents.
-Beginning the last pay period of 2011, 2012, 2013, 2014, and 2015, that amount shall be \$51.50, \$52.55, \$54.10, \$55.75, and \$57.40. - 4.
-Beginning February 7, 2010, the two most senior Investigators having at least ten (10) years of experience in rank shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid \$50.00 per pay period if they are assigned to a shift starting between 12:00pm and 1:00am.
-Each year hereafter, the amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents.
-Beginning the last pay period of 2011, 2012, 2013, 2014, and 2015, that amount shall be \$51.50, \$52.55, \$54.10, \$55.75, and \$57.40. - N. Handgun Reimbursement: All members will receive \$500.00 on each tenth (10th) anniversary of employment.
-Beginning in 2011, this amount will increase to \$750.00.
-In the pay period including January 1, 2010 and January 1, 2011, each member will receive a onetime additional payment of \$100.00.
+- 1. The six (6) most senior patrol officers having four (4) years in rank or more, on any shift starting between 12:00 p.m. and 5:59 p.m.; and the six (6) most senior patrol officers having ten (10) years in rank or more, on any shift starting between 6:00 p.m. and 1:00 a.m. shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid \$66.80 per pay period for working those shifts.
+The amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents. - 2.
+The five (5) most senior Detectives having at least four (4) years in rank shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid \$66.80 per pay period if they have primary duty assignments starting between 12:00 p.m. and 1:00 a.m.
+The amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents. - 3.
+The five (5) most senior Patrol Sergeants having at least four (4) years of experience in rank shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid \$66.80 (plus the negotiated wage increase, with amount rounded off to the nearest five cents) per pay period if they are assigned to a shift starting between 12:00 p.m. and 1:00 a.m.
+Each year hereafter, the amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents. - 4.
+The two (2) most senior Investigators having at least four (4) years of experience in rank shall, in addition to receiving shift differential premiums identified in Article VIII, C, be paid \$66.80 per pay period if they are assigned to a shift starting between 12:00 p.m. and 1:00 a.m.
+The amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents. - Special Events Team (S.E.T.) members, when activated in the S.E.T. capacity, will receive one half hour of straight pay for each S.E.T. deployment of up to four (4) hours.
+Deployments in excess of four (4) hours will receive an additional one half hour of straight pay.
+Total compensation shall not exceed one hour of straight time pay. - M. Handgun Reimbursement: All members will receive \$750.00 on each tenth (10th) anniversary of employment. - N. Briefing Time: All members will receive "Briefing Time" when attending training: - 1.
+At MPD facilities; and - 2.
+Conducted by MPD